From Audacity Manual

 - Label tracks are included when saving an Audacity Project.

-Labels can be created by selecting a region or clicking at a point of interest then choosing (or use its keyboard shortcut CTRL + B on Windows and Linux or COMMAND + B on Mac OS X).
+Labels can be created by selecting a region or clicking at a point of interest then choosing (or use its keyboard shortcut CTRL + B).
 An empty label appears then you can type to add text to the label.
 Press Enter on the keyboard to confirm the text and close the label.

 When the label track has the yellow focus border as in the image above you can, if preferred, just type to create a label containing that text rather than first using the menu or shortcut to create the label.